Traditional Massage Therapy

 Lymphatic drainage massage is also useful in treating sports injuries.
 After the initial inflammatory stage has passed, lymphatic work can be applied regularly for a period of time.
 This will help to clear the tissue of debris, and help to reduce the minor edema that sometimes occurs after deep use.
 Continued applications of lymphatic drainage while healing happens can help enhance the tissue regeneration process by keeping the tissues as healthy as possible.

-MLD AS AN ANTI AGING INTERVENTION Because of its anti aging effects to enhance the quality of the skin, can be used as an anti-aging treatment.
+Because of its anti aging effects to enhance the quality of the skin, can be used as an anti-aging treatment.
 When the lymph is flowing, the cells are being bathed in fresh fluid, cellular regeneration is increased with the increase of flow and cleaner fluids as toxins are neutralized causing the skin to look fresh glowing and alive.

-MLD PRE/POST NATAL Expectant Mothers and New mothers especially if they have had or will have a C-section benefit from MLD.
+Expectant Mothers and New mothers especially if they have had or will have a C-section benefit from MLD.
 It reduces swelling, constipation, and overall discomfort during pregnancy.
 Post-natal benefits also include increased milk production and quicker recovery time.

 Annie sees yoga as one of the arts and sciences of bringing the body into dynamic anatomical neutral during both movement and stillness.
 Yoga is a practice, and as a practice it must be done consistently over a period of time to see real and lasting benefits.
 When the physical form is aligned structure and function are balanced.
 Flow is free and the mind naturally turns more inward, while enjoying and celebrating the moments of physical embodiment.